People

 541-346-3717

 Abbie Stillie joined the Wayne Morse Center for Law and Politics in 2009.
 She manages fundraising and communications for the Wayne Morse Center.
-She has a B.A. in Journalism from the University of Alaska and an M.S. in Literary Nonfiction from the University of Oregon.
-She was previously a newspaper reporter at the Fairbanks Daily News-Miner in Fairbanks, Alaska, and serves on the board of the Eugene Science Center.
+She has a B.A. in Journalism from the University of Alaska and an M.S. in Journalism from the University of Oregon.
+She was previously a newspaper reporter at the Fairbanks Daily News-Miner in Fairbanks, Alaska.
+Abbie serves on the board of the Eugene Science Center and the Eugene School District 4J Budget Committee.

 Dan Tichenor